 Defended the Bay following California's Gold Rush through WWII.

 Muir Woods National Monument

 Walk among old growth coast redwoods, cooling their roots in the fresh water of Redwood Creek.

 Marin County (North of Golden Gate Bridge)

-Includes features such as Point Bonita Lighthouse, NIKE Missile Site, Marin Headlands Visitor Center, Cavallo Point-The Lodge at Golden Gate, Institute at the Golden Gate, the Marine Mammal Center, Bay Area Discovery Museum, Fort Baker, Tennessee Valley, and Fort Cronkhite.
+Includes features such as Point Bonita Lighthouse, Nike Missile Site, Cavallo Point-The Lodge at Golden Gate, Institute at the Golden Gate, the Marine Mammal Center, Bay Area Discovery Museum, Fort Baker, Tennessee Valley, and Fort Cronkhite.
 With land in Point Reyes, and partnership with One Tam, Mt.
 Tamalpais.